 3. There is enough flexibility in the program to allow you to design a diet that will satisfy your taste preferences, budget, schedule and other variables in your lifestyle.

-1. This type of program usually charges a fee to join, so those on a very tight budget may not have the resource
+1. This type of program usually charges a fee to join, so those on a very tight budget may not have the resources to afford it.

-2. The Weight Watchers program relies on artificial sweeteners, which I would prefer that you limit or avoid, since the goal is to retrain your taste buds, and because the long-term side effects of using these chemicals is unknown.
+2. The Weight Watchers program relies on artificial sweeteners, which some health experts say you should limit or avoid, since the goal is to retrain your taste buds, and because the long-term side effects of using these chemicals is unknown.
 There is some research that suggests that using these artificial sweeteners may actually cause you to gain weight!